dat-ecosystem-archive/datasilo/README.md

 Here are devices we tested but for various reasons weren't as good of a fit as the Compute Stick, though YMMV and suggestions are always welcome as the DataSilo is a very hackable, DIY concept.

+## NAS Boxes

+If you have a NAS you can use it!
+But buying a full NAS might be a little overkill if you are just using your computer solely as a DataSilo.

+Requirements are:

+- Has gigabit ethernet
+- Runs Linux and Dat (`npm install dat -g`), we use libsodium and leveldb native modules
+- Allows JBOD (RAID is not needed with Svalbard/DataSilo as Dat acts as an internet-level RAID)

+## Mediasonic Probox Enclosure

+These are a great way to get a 4 drive JBOD bay (non-RAID).
+I actually have 2 of them (8 drives total, with 4TB drives).
+But compared to the 16TB MyBook Duo the price for these wasn't worth it!
+But could be a great option if you have existing drives you want to use.

 ## Banana Pi M1

 $40